 - 1. A working knowledge of several different historical eras and locales - 2.
 The ability to make interpretive sense out of a large body of historical data - 3.
 The ability to articulate a clear and original historical interpretation in both written and oral form - 4.
 The ability to identify multiple positions within a historiographical debate and assess the strengths and weaknesses of those positions - 5.
-The ability to usefully apply their historical understanding to themselves and the .. time in which they
+The ability to usefully apply their historical understanding to themselves and the time in which they live

-- Ellen Eisenberg, Dwight & Margaret Lear Professor of American History, Department Chair - Wendy Petersen Boring, Associate Professor of History - Robert Chenault, Associate Professor of History and Classics - Seth Cotlar, Professor of History - Ronald Loftus, Professor of History - Cecily McCaffrey, Associate Professor of History - Saghar Sadeghian, Assistant Professor of History - William T. Smaldone, E. J. Whipple Professor of History
+- Ellen Eisenberg, Dwight & Margaret Lear Professor of American History, History Department Chair - Sammy Basu, Professor of History, Humanties, and American Ethnic Studies - Wendy Petersen Boring, Associate Professor of History - Robert Chenault, Associate Professor of History and Classics - Seth Cotlar, Professor of History - Cecily McCaffrey, Associate Professor of History - Saghar Sadeghian, Assistant Professor of History - William T. Smaldone, E. J. Whipple Professor of History

-- Leslie Dunlap, , - Jennifer Jopp,
+- Leslie Dunlap - Jennifer Jopp